ZiyuWang1121/Collaborative-Workspace-System/README.md

 -  Group Project Presentation (10%)
 -  Program Coding (25%)
 -  Group project report (25%): no more than 4800 words (i.e. 1200 words per student).

+## Testing Instruction
+Please refer to the following steps to use this system:
+1. Download all the files and make sure that the directories are in original order.
+2. Open your terminal and go to the correct directory.
+3. Use the command `streamlit run app.py` to activate the system.
+4. You can then input your own information or use the "Generate sample data" in the sidebar for demostration.